hadiabaza/hadiabaza/README.md

 ___
 Junior Full-Stack Web Developer
 ___
-Full-Stack Web Developer with experience in React, Ruby, Ruby on Rails, and JavaScript-based programming with a background in Business Administration and Real Estate.
+Junior Full-Stack Web Developer with experience in React, Ruby, Ruby on Rails, and JavaScript-based programming with a background in Business Administration and Real Estate.

 - 🎓 Recent grad from the Flatiron School Software Engineering Bootcamp
 - 🌍 I'm based in Brooklyn, NY